This is an old version of this page, you are now being redirected to the new one:

 However, it was discovered that the pumping capacity of the chillers was insufficient to generate the required pressure at the machine water inlet.

-The pressure and the flow were monitored, and we connected 3 Neslab HX150 units in parallel.
+The pressure and the flow were monitored, and

 This produced a flow of about 10 l/ min at 2-3 bar inlet pressure, which was not sufficient.